acquitelol/elle/README.md

 };
 ```

 The allocator is completely abstracted away from you, but you should be safe assuming that it holds an `alloc` and `realloc` method.

-Memory deallocation is managed by the compiler.
+Memory deallocation is managed by the compiler via garbage collection.

 Example of using this: